US tax filing for Americans in Hong Kong

 Foreign grantor trusts: 3520 / 3520-A exposure

 Trusts are common in HK estate planning, and Americans who are settlors, trustees, or beneficiaries of a HK trust may owe Forms 3520 and 3520-A annually.
-Late or missed filings carry 35% of trust value penalties, even for trusts with modest economic activity.
+Late or missed filings carry penalties of 35% of the transfer/distribution amount, or 5% of the trust value, even for trusts with modest economic activity.
 If you've been named as anything in an HK trust, flag it to your preparer in advance.

 No US-HK tax treaty: what this means in practice